• Skip to primary navigation

 Salt is the key to getting rid of bitterness.
 Generously salt them both before and after cooking.

-Should you wash Brussels sprouts?
+How to wash Brussels sprouts?

 To clean sprouts, trim the ends, discard the outer leaves and then rinse them in a colander under cold running water.
 Pat dry before storing them in a resealable bag.